It’s definitely a dilemma and sometimes a tough one to resolve. Should you sell or rent your townhouse in Franklin, Nashville, or Brentwood?

 You will also need to check into the movement of property values.
 Are they improving or declining?
 If property values are going up, you might want to hang on to your townhouse and rent it in order to give it time to appreciate.
 If values are declining, you might want to sell while you can still make a profit and before the market declines below that point.

-So, should you sell or rent your townhouse in Nashville?
+So, should you sell or rent your townhouse in Franklin, Nashville, or Brentwood?
 Hopefully, these questions will help you arrive at the best answer for your unique situation.